There are a number of steps you must take at the start of an assured shorthold tenancy if you want to be able to recover possession at the end of it:

 What if I don’t serve the guide?

 If you fail to serve the guide at the start of the tenancy, you may have difficulty recovering possession of your property.
-We can advise you in such circumstances.
+Our property disputes team can advise you in such circumstances.